Local Central Limit Theorem for a Random Walk Perturbed in One Point

 \section{Abstract}

-We consider a symmetric random walk on the $\nu$-dimensional lattice, whose exit probability from the origin is perturbed.
-We prove the local central limit theorem for this process, finding a short-range correction to diffusive behaviour in any dimension and a long-range correction in the one-dimensional case. \ni \textbf{MSC:} 60F05, 60G50, 60J10.
+We consider a symmetric random walk on the $\nu$-dimensional lattice, whose exit probability from the origin is modified by an antisymmetric perturbation and prove the local central limit theorem for this process.
+A short-range correction to diffusive behaviour appears in any dimension along with a long-range correction in the one-dimensional case. \ni \textbf{MSC:} 60F05, 60G50, 60J10.